nkhare/container-orchestration/README.md

-# containers-orchestration
+# Container-orchestration

-As there are many container orchestration tool, it becomes difficultto choose one.
+As there are many container orchestration tools like

+- Docker Swarm
+- Kubernetes
+- Mesos Marathon
+- Cloud Foundry Diego
+- Apache Aurora
+- Amazon ECS
+- Azure container Service

+As you could guess, it becomes difficult to choose one.
 So we thought of taking one Real World App and deploy it in differnet orchestration engines.
+For now we would look into Docker Swarm, Kubernetes and Mesos marathon.

 ## Why we need Container Orchestration